No prior experience with wildlife tracking is necessary.

 Animal behavioral patterns and observation techniques that will help you locate and view more wildlife

 Mammal Skull identification

-INSTRUCTORS: JASON KLEINERT & ANN KOLBECK read bio
+INSTRUCTORS: JASON KLEINERT, MARCIA KARR, ANN KOLBECK read bios

 Watch a short film of Earth Native founder, Dave Scott, leading a wolf tracking expedition in Wisconsin in the Winter of 2011.